Adding, changing and deleting data

-For many data sets, you may want to perform a transformation based on the values in an array, series or column in a DataFrame.
-For this, we look at the first Unicode characters:
+With many data sets, you may want to perform a transformation based on the values in an array, series or column in a DataFrame.
+To do this, we look at the first Unicode characters:

 [2]: